 Everything You Need to Know About Emergency Child Custody Hearings and Temporary Orders

 Emergency custody requests in California are governed by California Rule of Court 5.151, providing that family courts may only make ex parte orders under limited circumstances, including to “help prevent an immediate danger or irreparable harm to a party or to the children involved in the matter…”

 If you think something is wrong and putting your child’s welfare in danger, file the emergency custody request right away.
 If you wait, you could put yourself in a sticky situation right alongside your child.
 The court will want to know why you waited and may not consider the issue an emergency any longer.
 If there was truly an emergency, surely you would have acted sooner, right?

+You are under a lot of stress and want to protect your child, but you still need to follow the law.
 Don’t try to do it on your own.
-You are already under a lot of stress and want to protect your child, but you still need to follow the law.
 You need legal professionals on your side that can help you stay organized and do what the law dictates.

 If you don’t have proper proof of the emergency, you don’t file the proper paperwork, or you withhold your child from the other parent, it can lead to other legal troubles such as dealing with a family court contempt action.